eead-csic-compbio/coexpression_motif_discovery/README.md

 $make -f ../test_data/peak-motifs.mk RNDSAMPLES=2 all
 ```
 “rsat_results” and “rsat_data” are two local directories in the host machine serving as a persistant storage volume inside the RSAT docker container.

+- The dockerfile used to create this Biocontainer is available [here](https://github.com/rsa-tools/rsat-code/blob/master/docker/Dockerfile)